 - Impeccable judgment and discretion in dealing with sensitive information;

-- Computer proficiency in Microsoft Office Suite, G Suite (Gmail, Google Calendar, Google Drive), social media (Facebook, Twitter, Instagram, TikTok), and basic web platforms, database software, project management software, web browsers, and conferencing software (Zoom, StreamYard).
+- Computer proficiency in Microsoft Office Suite, G Suite (Gmail, Google Calendar, Google Drive), social media (Facebook, Twitter, Instagram, TikTok), and virtual web platforms, database software, project management software, web browsers, and conferencing software (Zoom, StreamYard).

 - Graphic design skills, preferably proficient in Adobe Photoshop, Illustrator, and/or InDesign, or Canva;

 - Experience creating mass emails with MailChimp;